chrisruffalo/ee-config/README.md

 ### Logging

 Because we find it useful and because I use it all the time this library includes a method injecting a logger.
-The '@Logging' qualifier is used so that the included Logger producer can easily be ignored or overridden.
+The '@EELogging' qualifier is used so that the included Logger producer can easily be ignored or overridden.

 EE-Config supports the following types of logging:
  * SLF4J